 Today for the first time since a couple of days after Tessa’s death, I didn’t feel ravenously hungry.
 I suppose this is just one more signal of the new grieving cycle I am feeling my way into.
 I was surprised to hear yesterday that hunger in mourning is not uncommon, and thus people are advised to cater sufficiently for large appetites at funerals.
 It reminds me yet again that many of my emotions, which I somehow (without thought) assume are unique, have almost certainly been experienced by many of the billions of other humans who have inhabited – and do inhabit – our planet.
 It also sometimes surprises – indeed, shocks – me how things that I have, again without reflection, assumed are common experiences (such as loving closeness with parents) can be entirely lacking from other’s lives.

-Tonight, whilst singing to Rhys at bedtime, I began to write down the songs that I sung and sing to my babies, many of which were songs that Tessa used to sing to me (us).
+Tonight, whilst singing to Rhys at bedtime, I began to write down the songs that I sang and sing to my babies, many of which were songs that my mother used to sing to me (us).
 I suddenly wanted to capture these, with lyrics and stories, into a book.
 It is something that I want to be able to pass on, and ensure it is not lost.
-It is at times like this, however, that feel again the regret (which I have done a superb job in pushing away) at not having any daughters.
+It is at times like this, however, that I feel again the regret (which I have done a superb job in pushing away) at not having any daughters.
 I know it is neither impossible that my sons will sing to their babies, nor certain that any daughters I had would, but it seems to be more likely.
 As a broad generalisation, most of the men I know who do sing to their young children sing nursery rhymes rather than ballads.
 I love my boys dearly, but there will always be a part of me that will regret that my mother-to-daughter branch line has ended with me.
 Once I got past my resistance to having children, I was very clear that I wanted daughters.
 When I reflect back on it, I suppose this comes from two main drives: firstly, from my close relationship with myself, my sisters, my mother, my female friends, I feel I understand and emotionally connect with women far better than men.
 Secondly, I suppose there is something of oneself one wishes to pass on to ones children, on some subconscious level – even if it is only my flower fairy books, which I’m afraid my boys show not the slightest interest in.
 Again, I know it cannot be taken for granted by any means that a daughter would show any greater an interest, but there is perhaps a higher statistical likelihood.
 Ah, parenting… Ah, gender stereotypes… two very complex and emotional issues that I am not up for analysing further tonight.

 I will end tonight with a quote that made me think of Tessa: